suloku/gcmm/trunk/readme.txt

 * Memory cards can be extracted/inserted at will at the main menu screen.
 It is not recommended to change the card in any other screen.
 * Dolphin (wii/gc computer emulator) has a nice memory card manager, check it out!

+About usb devices:
+* Two of my usb devices won't work with GCMM, but those same devices make The Homebrew Channel crash.
+If you have problems try another usb device or an SD card.

 Developers:

 * LibOGC card functions works with time functions that use Epoch (seconds since jan 1, 1970) as reference, while GameCube works with seconds since jan 1, 2000).
 The difference is 946684800 seconds